-Figure 1-3-Engine Oil Gauge Rod

-1-4 MAINTENANCE

-whichever occurs first.
-See Page 1-1 for oil recommendations.
+Figure 1-3-Engine Oil Gauge Rod whichever occurs first.
+See Page 1-1 for oil recommendations. b.

-b.
 Engine Oil Filter Change Recommendations Replace engine oil filter with the engine oil change which comes nearest 6,000 miles or 6 months - whichever occurs first.
 To change, screw filter off the filter base and discard.
 Wipe the gasket area of the base clean and install a new gasket in the groove of a new AC-type PF-7 filter or equivalent.
-Lubricate the gasket and screw the filter on the nipple until the gasket just touches the base; tighten filter 2/3 turn more.
+Lubricate the gasket and serew the filter on the nipple until the gasket just touches the base; tighten filter 2/3 turn more.
 Start engine.
 Do not accelerate engine beyond the normal idle until oil pressure is indicated.
 Check the filter area for leaks after the engine has run for five (5) minutes.
 See Figure 1-4. c.
 Positive Crankcase Ventilator Valve At each oil filter change it is recommended that the positive crankcase ventilator valve be replaced with the correctly calibrated valve.
-The correctly calibrated valve for the 4000, 4100 d.
-Front Suspension and Steering Linkage The Buick front suspension has been lubricated with a long-effectiveness lubricant at the factory and should be re-lubricated with a long-effectiveness lubricant equivalent to Buick Spec. #742 every 6,000 miles or six months whichever occurs first.
+The correctly calibrated valve for the 4000, 4100

+Figure 1-4-Oil Filter Installation and 4300 Series is listed under Group 1.745.
+See Figure 3-15. d.
+Front Suspension and Steering Linkage The Buick front suspension and steering linkage has been lubricated with a long-effectiveness lubricant at the factory and should be re-lubricated with a long-effectiveness lubricant equivalent to Buick Spec. #742 every 6,000 miles or six months whichever occurs first.
 NOTE: If lubricants not intended for long-effectiveness application are used, the lubrication interval should be shortened and should not exceed 2,000 miles.
-Wipe dirt from the lubrication fittings and apply the lubricant under pressure at the following points (Figure 1-1): Upper Control Arm Shafts (4 fittings) Lower Control Arm Shafts (4 fittings) Upper Ball Joints (2 fittings) Lower Ball Joints (2 fittings) The steering linkage is a permanent lubricated design and normally requires no periodic lubrication.
-However, if a squeak develops in a linkage ball stud after an extended period of operation, a 1/4"-28 grease fitting can be substituted for the removable plug in the linkage and periodic lubrication performed thereafter. e.
+Wipe dirt from the lubrication fittings and apply the lubricant under pressure at the following points (Figure 1-1): Upper Ball Joints (2 fittings) Lower Ball Joints (2 fittings) Steering Linkage (4 fittings) e.
 Manifold Heat Valve (V-6 Engine) Place a few drops of "Buick Heat Trap Lube" or equivalent on shaft at each end, and free up if necessary.
 This can be found in the Buick Parts Book under Gr.
 8.800, Part 980108.
-See Figure 1-5.
+See Figure 1-5. f.
+Check Fluid Level - 1.
+Master Brake Cylinder Maintain fluid level 1/8" below top of filler opening.
+When adding brake fluid, use only Delco Super #11 hydraulic brake fluid or equivalent.
+Never use reclaimed fluid, mineral oil or fluid inferior to SAE Standard 70-R-1. - 2.
+Synchromesh Transmission.
+Check oil level, after allowing time for oil to settle.
+Clean the surrounding area before removing filler plug.
+Level should be maintained at filler plug opening by adding SAE 90 multi-purpose gear